joris-gentinetta/biomech_PCP/README.md

 - `--data_dir`: This argument is required.
 It specifies the directory where the collected data is stored.

+- `--experiment_name`: This argument is required.
+It specifies the name of the experiment to be used for saving the processed data.
+-
 - `--crop`: This argument is optional.
 If used, the script will crop the video.
 If not used, the script will show a frame for visualization.